 - Give junior sysadmins access to start/stop servers, but not to create or delete anything.

 - Provide senior sysadmins access to fully manage the architecture, but not being able to access billing.

-- Provide a team with full access to their servers (using server tagging), but not not any of the other resources.
+- Provide a team with full access to their servers (using server tagging), but not any of the other resources.

 ACLs enable a very granular control over the account’s permissions and budget, resulting in higher levels of transparency and security.
 For each module, it is possible to delegate either read-only or read-write permission.
-It is also possible to delegate permission on individual resources, for example a server or set of drives.
+It is also possible to delegate permission on individual resources, for example, a server or set of drives.

 CloudSigma implements comprehensive logging against all its infrastructure deployments.
 All infrastructure components contain logging information against all critical system functions (including access or data impacting actions for example) and by user.
 Logs are retained locally on the infrastructure component and replicated to a central repository using the logging service tool Kibana.
 Logs include networking activity, as well as key application and operating system events.
-Logs are retained for a minimum of one year onsite with logs retained for up to two years upon request.
+The logs are retained for a minimum of one year onsite with logs retained for up to two years upon request.

 DDoS Protection Measures

 - Implement additional rules for fraud payment prevention (Number of tries per new account eg. 5.
 This should only apply if the account age is less than a week)